Booker Prize Winner

 Historical Context & Significance

-Carey joined Coetzee as a two-time winner; the novel is lauded for its visceral Australian vernacular.
+Carey joined Coetzee as a writer who has won twice; the novel is lauded for its visceral Australian vernacular.